 Once your dental team assesses your situation over the phone, we will do our very best to get you in to be seen as soon as possible.
 In some cases, he or she may share ways to help ease symptoms or refer you to another dentist or to your local hospital if appropriate.

-If you have experienced a trauma to the head or neck, a broken jaw, or excessive bleeding, we recommend you go the emergency room.
+- If you have experienced trauma to the head or neck, a broken jaw, or have excessive/uncontrollable bleeding.

 A few common treatment and dentistry needs may be important, but don’t require emergency or urgent care.
 We can assist in scheduling:

 - Mild to Moderate pain that is controlled with medication